t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 because all those texts are short.
 It would be a waste of time and computing resources to process them with all that padding.

-This is where a data collator comes in.
-During training it will dynamically pad batches to the maximum feature size for a batch.
+This is where the `DataCollatorWithPadding` comes in.
+During training it will dynamically pad batches to the maximum feature size for a given batch.
 This improves the efficiency of the training process.

 ```{code-cell}
 data_collator = DataCollatorWithPadding(tokenizer = tokenizer)